Che Guevara: Early political office

-On 2 June 1959, he married Aleida March, a Cuban-born member of 26 July movement with whom he had been living since late 1958.
+On 2 June, he married Aleida March, a Cuban-born member of 26 July movement with whom he had been living since 1958.
 Guevara returned to the seaside village of Tarara in June for his honeymoon with Aleida.
 A civil ceremony was held at La Cabaña military fortress.
 Guevara would have five children from his two marriages.

 Che Guevara meeting Josip Broz Tito, during Guevara's 1959 diplomatic travels.